dwastell/TWRP_Oukitel_WP5/README.md

 5) Copy the file docker.sh to the root your build platform, /twrp9.0.
 Run the script: . docker.sh
 6) If successful, recovery.img will be found in /out/target/product/wp5.
 Flash this with fastboot, having ensured you have a copy of the stock recovery.img in case of disaster!

 MAGISK INTALLATION: I have experienced various problems flashing some versions of Magisk, leading to boot-loops.
-The version in /MISC works for me, so I have included it here.
+The (recent) version in /MISC works for me, so I have included it here.
 Also beware of updates with Magisk Manager - these can sometimes also lead to boot-loops and possible corruption of the recovery partition.
 Best to back up the your current boot.img with TWRP before flashing.